Counting vertices of integral polytopes defined by facets: Introduction

 The complexity of approximate counting and (almost) uniform sampling are usually closely related, and this is indeed the case here.
 For simplicity we concentrate throughout on approximate counting, but the corresponding uniform sampling problems have essentially the same complexity.
 This follows by general considerations~\cite{JVV} from the fact that \nPolytopeVertices\ and all the restrictions of it considered here are self-reducible.
 We expand on this remark at the end of Section~\ref{sec:transposenetwork}.

-Mihail and Vazirani \cite{MV89} conjectured that the simple random walk on the graph of a $0/1$ polytope is rapidly mixing, which is still open.
+Mihail and Vazirani \cite{MV89} conjectured that the simple random walk on the graph of a $0/1$ polytope is rapidly mixing.
+This conjecture remains open, though it has been shown to hold in important special cases, for example, the polytope defined by the bases of a matroid~\cite{ALOV}.
 Note that this conjecture, if true, does not directly imply an FPRAS for \nPolytopeVertices{}, because the degree of the vertices can be exponentially large in the dimension of the ambient space.
 The stationary distribution of the random walk over graphs of $0/1$ polytopes can be very different from the uniform distribution.

 Although we restrict attention to complexity-theoretic results in this work, it should be noted that several authors have studied heuristic approaches, including Avis and Devroye~\cite{AvisDevroye} and Salomone, Vaisman and Kroese~\cite{SalomoneEtAl}.
 We round off the section with the deferred proof.